This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Choosing a car seat is like choosing a pair of jeans: everyone needs something different.
 You’ll want to be sure you’re getting a car seat that fits your child, fits your car, fits your budget and that you can use correctly every time.

-On the budget front, the good news is that there’s usually a massive Target car seat sale running during the trade-in!
+On the budget front, the good news is that there’s also a massive Target car seat sale running during the trade-in!
 If you choose a seat that’s on sale and stack your coupon on top, you’ll be able to get a much nicer car seat than if you walked in the store on a random Saturday in September.
 Compared to the prices during the April 2021 car seat trade-in, many car seats are actually a little cheaper.